2007 New York Mets season: 2006 offseason

 The biggest changes took place in the bullpen.
 The Mets lost Chad Bradford, Roberto Hernández, and Darren Oliver to free agency.
-The Mets also initiated a series of questionable moves where young bullpen arms were traded away.
-Heath Bell and Royce Ring were packaged in a deal to San Diego for outfielder Ben Johnson and reliever Jon Adkins.
+The Mets also initiated a series of questionable moves where young bullpen arms were traded away Heath Bell and Royce Ring were packaged in a deal to the San Diego Padres for outfielder Ben Johnson and reliever Jon Adkins.
 Hard throwers Henry Owens and Matt Lindstrom were traded to the Florida Marlins for lefties Jason Vargas and Adam Bostick.
 Serviceable starter Brian Bannister was traded to the Kansas City Royals for the 23-year-old flame thrower Ambiorix Burgos.
 The worst news came with the loss of pitchers Duaner Sánchez and Juan Padilla.
-Sánchez, who had recovered from a mid-2006 taxicab accident and signed a new contract, was sidelined after reinjuring his shoulder during Spring training.
+Sánchez, who had recovered from a mid-2006 taxicab accident and signed a new contract, was sidelined after reinjuring his shoulder during spring training.
 In addition, newly signed Guillermo Mota was suspended for the first 50 games of the regular season for steroid use.
 The Mets were forced to rely on mainstays Billy Wagner, Aaron Heilman, and Pedro Feliciano in addition to new acquisitions: veteran reliever Scott Schoeneweis and veteran starter-turned-reliever Aaron Sele.
 The remaining spots were populated by rookie Joe Smith and Ambiorix Burgos.

 The 2007 Mets began the season much older and untested than the 2006 team.
 The starting pitching wasn't improved.
 Old veterans Tom Glavine and Orlando Hernández appeared at the top of the rotation followed by question marks: John Maine and Óliver Pérez.
-It was unknown how healthy Glavine and Hernandez would be by the end of the season.
-It was also unknown if Maine and Perez would continue to improve after their postseason successes and if they could handle the load of pitching a full season.
+It was unknown how healthy Glavine and Hernández would be by the end of the season.
+It was also unknown if Maine and Pérez would continue to improve after their postseason successes and if they could handle the load of pitching a full season.
 The fifth spot was given to rookie Mike Pelfrey.
 The lineup also aged dramatically with the inclusion of Alou and Easley to a roster already containing Julio Franco, José Valentín, Carlos Delgado, and Paul Lo Duca.
 The bullpen lost valuable arms in Chad Bradford, Darren Oliver, and Duaner Sánchez.
-By the time it became apparent that Sanchez and Padilla would be unable to pitch, the Mets had already traded away Heath Bell and Henry Owens.
+By the time it became apparent that Sánchez and Padilla would be unable to pitch, the Mets had already traded away Heath Bell and Henry Owens.
 Both had the experience and ability to step in and contribute on a major league level.